-Korean company Samsung Electronics on Friday said it has sold more than 10 million Galaxy devices in the Indian market since the launch of the first Galaxy device, ’Galaxy S’, in June 2010.
+Korean mobile phone and many other electronics manufacturer Samsung on Friday said it has sold more than 10 million Galaxy devices in the Indian market since the launch of the first Galaxy device, ’Galaxy S’, in June 2010.

 “Innovative devices like the Samsung Galaxy S, Galaxy SII and SIII, Galaxy Note, Galaxy Note 2 and Galaxy Y have caught the imagination of customers and helped us democratise the smartphone experience in the Indian market,” Samsung VP (Mobile) Asim Warsi said.

 “This has helped Samsung sell more than 10 million Galaxy devices in the Indian market since June 2010, when the first Galaxy device was launched,” he added.

 The Galaxy series comprises a portfolio of devices like Galaxy Y (launched in October 2011), Galaxy SII (May 2011), Galaxy Tab (November 2011), Galaxy Tab 2 310 (May 2012) and Galaxy SIII.

 Though the company declined to comment on individual contribution of a particular device, Galaxy Y series, Note series and SIII together contributed more than 50 per cent of the sales.